mattburns/exiftool.js/README.md

 exiftool.js
 ===========

 A pure javascript implementation of Phil Harvey's excellent [exiftool](http://www.sno.phy.queensu.ca/~phil/exiftool/).
 This extends work started by [Jacob Seidelin](http://www.nihilogic.dk/labs/exifjquery/) and aims to support parsing of all the tags that exiftool is capable of.
+Currently only jpeg is supported.

 See how well we're doing in the latest [Coverage report](http://mattburns.github.io/exiftool.js/test/generated/reports/)